 Sometimes the Wi-Fi connection isn't what it ought to be so, at the bottom of the list, you can choose to let a cellular connection help out Wi-Fi for those apps you really need to have access to the net.
 If you have a limited data plan, you'll want to be careful here.
 You may find yourself burning through data quickly at home, when you think you're just using Wi-Fi.

-iPhone is filled with features and options to customize your new phone.
-For instance, you can turn on a low-power mode to ensure your phone doesn't poop out just when you need to make an emergency call, or you can turn on a Do Not Disturb" mode to keep your phone quiet when it's on the nightstand and you're trying to sleep.
-Check out or guide to making your smartphone smarter and take the time to explore the many settings in "Settings" to discover everything your iPhone can do.
+Your new iPhone is filled with features and options to customize your\ phone experience.
+For instance, you can turn on a low-power mode to ensure your phone doesn't poop out just when you need to make an emergency call, enable Night Shift to reduce the amount of blue light exposure at night or turn on a Do Not Disturb" mode to keep your phone quiet when it's on the nightstand and you're trying to sleep (all by swiping up from the bottom of any screen to reveal the control panel).
+So take the time to explore the many settings in "Settings" to discover everything your new iPhone can do.